KilroyCodes/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ## Background ##
 Danny has opened up a new diner selling three food items: sushi, curry, and ramen.

 He has collected data on his menu, customer orders, and existing members of his loyalty program.
+He wants to explore this data to better understand where his customers are spending, and how the loyalty program is performing.

 ## Relational Datasets ##
 There are three datasets to work with: sales, menu, and members.